menu

 Also of interest is that Princeton Junction has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.72% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Princeton Junction telecommute to their jobs.
+Overall, about 44.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Princeton Junction is a very ethnically-diverse town.
+Princeton Junction is an extremely ethnically-diverse town.
 The people who call Princeton Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeton Junction residents report their race to be White, followed by Asian.
-Important ancestries of people in Princeton Junction include German, Irish, European, Eastern European, and Italian.
+Important ancestries of people in Princeton Junction include Irish, English, European, Eastern European, and Italian.

 The most common language spoken in Princeton Junction is English.
-Other important languages spoken here include Other Asian languages and Langs. of India.
+Other important languages spoken here include Other Asian languages and Chinese.